This guide shows you how to set up and use Pinecone Database for high-performance similarity search.

 pc = Pinecone(api_key="YOUR_API_KEY")

-# Define a sample dataset where each item has a unique ID and piece of text
+# Define a sample dataset where each item has a unique ID, text, and category

 data = [